Neuron summary (branched structure analysis)

 Note that somas detected automatically in the Neurolucida 360 3D environment are contoured in X-Y at each z-plane in which the cell appears.
 Typically multiple contours will be reported for each soma and measurements for each contour are reported.

-Feret maximum and Feret minimum refer to the largest and smallest dimensions of a contour, respectively, as if a caliper were used for measurement.
+Feret maximum and Feret minimum: The largest and smallest dimensions of a contour, respectively, as if a caliper were used for measurement.
 The two measurements are independent of one another and not necessarily at right angles to each other.

 |